 Is Your Power Out?

 No electrical system is outage-proof, although we do our best to keep outages to a minimum.
-Many causes of outages, such as weather and car accidents involving power lines, are beyond our control.
+Many causes of outages are beyond our control, such as weather and car accidents involving power lines.
 If you experience an outage, here are some additional steps to take that may be helpful.

 - Check the circuit breakers or fuses in your house.

 - Generally, there is also a breaker below your meter.
 Please check it, too.

 - If possible, check with your neighbors to see if they have power.
 Sometimes it helps us to pinpoint a problem if we have a better idea which services are out.

 - Still Out?
 If you haven’t called already, call 719-395-2412 or toll-free 1-844-395-2412.

 We have a team 24/7 to assist our members with power outages.
-We do our best to answer each call personally; however, if we are experiencing a large number of calls, you may be redirected to our automated outage system where you can report outages and receive any updates that are available.
+We do our best to answer each call personally; however, if we are experiencing a large number of calls, you may be redirected to our automated outage system where you can report outages and/or receive any updates that are available.

 Thank you for your patience as our crews work to restore your outage as quickly and safely as possible.